sjanahan/professional/resume.md

 600% speed-up
 * Implemented Spark job in Scala to power grocery reorder retention marketing emails
-* Researched and implemented system migration from .NET Framework on Windows to .NET Core on Linux with Docker - saving 66% on VM costs
+* Researched and implemented system migration from .NET Framework on Windows to .NET Core on Dockerized Linux - saving 66% on VM costs

 ### **JW Player** | New York, NY
 _Software Engineer - Analytics_ | May 2017 - May 2018